 - Offer resources.
 Give employees resources to help support them emotionally and logistically throughout the moving process.

 - Create a moving plan.
 Your plan should include which employees are responsible for specific tasks, such as setting up the new business phone system and ordering the cubicle elements.

 - Instruct employees about packing.
-If employees will be packing up their own desks, let them know and show them how you’d like boxes and equipment to be labeled.
+If employees are packing up their desks, let them know and show them how you’d like boxes and equipment to be labeled.

 - Create a list of access elements.
 Make a list of who has key fobs, parking passes and access cards for your former location, and collect them from your employees.
 Get keys, parking passes and access cards for the new location, and distribute them as needed.
 Inform employees about any biometric access control systems and visitor management systems you’ll be implementing in the new location.

 - Notify others of the move.
 Notify strategic partners, affiliates, suppliers and customers of the move.
 Create a change-of-address notification, and update company address listings on the company website, social media accounts, bank accounts, and paper and digital stationery.
 You’ll also need to change your business address on Google and Yelp.